chingu-voyage7/Bears-Team-16/docs/TECHNICAL.md

 Game: the game object

-Player: represents a player
+Player: represents a player, fields:

+  - id: a unique id assigned to identify the player

+  - name: the player's name

+  - description: a brief description of the player (probably not necessary when game is played live)

+  - icon: visual representation of player on "big screen"

+  - location: player's current location (a Location)

+  - vital: weather player is alive

+  - inv: list of Items player has

 NPC: represents a non-player character

-Item: represents an item (similar to NPC) in the game
+Item: represents an item (similar to NPC) in the game, fields:

+  - name: name of item

+  - description: description of item

+  - location: where the item is located (unless item is on player)

+  - onPlayer: whether the item is being used by a player

+  - Player: if onPlayer, the player currently using the item

-Location: represents a location in the game (each tied to a QR code)
+Location: represents a location in the game (each tied to a QR code), fields:

+  - exits: list of exits from this room

+  - items: list of items currently in this room

+  - name: the short name of this room

+  - description: a longer description of the room

+  - desAdj: description given to adjacent rooms

 Event: represents an event occurring in the game, either a TriggeredEvent or a AlarmEvent, the latter automatically occurring at